-- The highest level statements, "Risk Strategy Statements", describe the Company's risk preference and overarching risk objective. - Associated with each of these statements is a series of "Board Level Risk Appetite Statements" which reference specific key risk indicators and for each define risk tolerances within which the risk profile would normally be expected to operate. - Supplementing both the Risk Strategy Statements and Board Level Risk Appetite Statements are a series of "Management Level Monitoring Statements".
+- The highest-level statements, "Risk Strategy Statements", describe the Company's risk preference and overarching risk objective. - Associated with each of these statements is a series of "Board Level Risk Appetite Statements" which reference specific key risk indicators and for each define risk tolerances within which the risk profile would normally be expected to operate. - Supplementing both the Risk Strategy Statements and Board Level Risk Appetite Statements are a series of "Management Level Monitoring Statements".
 These refer to more detailed specific metrics and associated tolerances/targets that business risk management (1st line) operate the business with reference to.
 These risk profile characteristics are overseen by the 2nd line, risk management, and deviations from specified tolerances/targets at this operational level are reported to the Board for discussion on an exception basis.
 Together these provide an objective basis for the ongoing assessment and monitoring of the risk profile that is linked to the objectives of the business.
-Supplementing both the Tier 1 and 2 risk appetite statements are a series of risk management (1st line) operate the business with reference to.
-These risk profile characteristics are overseen by the 2nd line, risk management (1st line) operate the business with reference to.
-These risk profile characteristics are overseen by the 2nd line, risk management (1st line) operate the business with reference to.
+Supplementing both the Tier 1 and 2 risk appetite statements are a series of risk monitoring statements.
+These refer to specific metrics and associated tolerances/targets that business risk management (1st line) operate the business with reference to.
 These risk profile characteristics are overseen by the 2nd line, risk management, and deviations from specified tolerances/targets at this operational level are reported to the Board for discussion on an exception basis.
 The lines of defence are explained further in section B.4.